-Qualifying for ERISA long term disability insurance in Louisiana can often be complex.
-Fortunately, a skilled attorney could help you understand the language in your policy and determine if your specific situation qualifies for coverage.
+Qualifying for ERISA long term disability insurance can often be complex.
+Fortunately, a skilled disability insurance attorney could help you understand the language in your policy and determine if your specific situation qualifies for coverage.

 ERISA, also known as the Employee Retirement Income Security Act of 1974, is a federal law that governs the way employer-provided benefit plans must be administered.
 As a simple rule, ERISA applies to any employer-provided benefit plan.
 Naturally, this includes any long-term disability plan.

 In the same vein, ERISA places certain restrictions upon when a person can qualify for benefits under these plans.
-A basic understanding of ERISA, when combined with a close reading of an individual insurance policy, could help potential claimants determine whether they qualify for long-term disability insurance benefits in Louisiana.
+A basic understanding of ERISA, when combined with a close reading of an individual insurance policy, could help potential claimants determine whether they qualify for long-term disability insurance benefits.

 Most individually controlled long-term disability plans can provide coverage for any sort of disability for any given period of time.
 However, ERISA-controlled plans place strict limits on disabilities for mental conditions.
 In many cases, plan holders can only claim benefits for a maximum of two years if they cannot work due to an emotional disability.